Want more skin care? Join The Beauty Group on Facebook.

 “I used to really hate my skin, to be honest,” admits Amy Liu.
 “I felt like it was betraying me, and I couldn’t count on it.”
 The founder and CEO of vegan and nontoxic makeup brand Tower 28 suffers from “pretty severe” eczema.
 “There was a time I wouldn’t even wear anything above the knee because my eczema would dry into scars that looked like bruises, and strangers would ask me if I was okay,” she remembers.
 “But you can’t cover up your face … except with makeup, and that made me feel guilty that I was making it worse.”
 So she turned to skin care.

 After spending tons of time in skin-care forums, Liu decided she not only wanted to get rid of her prescription products, but she also wanted to invest in products that were nonirritating and nontoxic.
 Ultimately, finding the right ones was easier said than done.
-“I didn’t know how loosely regulated the industry is.
-The E.U. bans over 1,300 ingredients, and in the U.S. it’s no more than 20?!
-That’s crazy, and that has not changed since the 1930s.”
+“I didn’t know how loosely regulated the industry is.”

 She’s since learned to look for calming ingredients and to avoid fragrances and certain essential oils like cinnamon, mint, and citrus.
 And she knows a lot more about product formulation now that she’s founded her own brand.
 Tower 28 formulates according to California Prop 65, Credo Beauty Standards, and the National Eczema Association’s guidelines to ensure that the products include zero potentially irritating ingredients.